The power of "thank you"

 "People say really meaningful and positive things about those who have helped them," she says.
 "All around, this is such a positive program and it feels great to work on this."

 Faculty and staff members are invited to join the effort this semester.
-To send an electronic thank-you card, use this online form.
+To send an electronic thank-you card, visit the Gratitude Project website.

 For more information about the Gratitude Project, email email@example.com.